 This method also makes it easier for the soil to drain too.

 When finished, you want an area that is the size of a substantial upside-down mixing bowl.
 It’s essential to incorporate all of the manure and compost for the proper nutrients.

 After the mound is complete, you plant the seeds in the hill.
-You want four seeds per hill and plant each seed one inch deep into the hill.
+You want 4 seeds per hill and plant each seed 1-inch deep into the hill.

-Make sure your hills are around 10 feet apart.
-If you’re planning on growing larger pumpkins (such as 300-pound pumpkins), put 20 feet between hills.
-This would apply to those who grow giant pumpkins to compete in county and state fairs.
+Make sure your hills are around 10-feet apart.
+If you’re planning on growing large or jumbo pumpkins, put 20-feet between hills.
+This especially applies to those who grow giant pumpkins to compete in county and state fairs.

-The pumpkin seeds should germinate and be above ground in two weeks or less.
-When the plants have reached three inches in height, it’s time to thin the hill out.
+The pumpkin seeds should germinate and be above ground in 2 weeks or less.
+When the plants have reached 3-inches in height, it’s time to thin the hill out.

-You want three plants per hill.
+You want 3 plants per hill.
 Be sure to use scissors to cut out the plants you don’t want.
-This should deter any damage to the remaining plants’ roots.
+This should prevent any damage to the remaining plants’ roots.